watson-developer-cloud/assistant-with-discovery/README.md

 2. Navigate to the `conversation-with-discovery` folder

 3. For Windows, type `gradlew.bat build`.
-Otherwise, type `gradlew build`.
+Otherwise, type `./gradlew build`.

 4. The built WAR file (conversation-with-discovery-0.1-SNAPSHOT.war) is in the `conversation-with-discovery/build/libs/` folder.